-The Doctor of Nursing Practice (DNP) program at Hunter-Bellevue School of Nursing currently offers three specialization tracks:
+The Doctor of Nursing Practice (DNP) program at the Hunter College School of Nursing currently offers three specialization tracks:

 - Psychiatric-Mental Health Nurse Practitioner (PMHNP)